spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 You will see the `Source`, `Processor` and `Sink` applications, as registered above, in the left panel.
 Drag and drop each app to the canvas and then use the handles to connect them together.
 Notice the equivalent Data Flow DSL definition in the top text panel.
 Click `Create Stream`.

-You can type the name of the stream `usage-cost-logger` when create the stream.
+You can type the name of the stream `usage-cost-logger` when creating the stream.

 ## Deployment